 Scleral lenses are custom-made for each patient.
 This is because every patient’s cornea has a unique shape, so each scleral lens must fit the eye exactly.
 Because of this personalized fit, the cost of scleral lenses is usually higher than standard contact lenses, which are mass produced.
 However, sclerals last up to 3 years, so they’re more cost-effective in the long term.

 If you have a corneal disease, your insurance coverage may pay for scleral lenses.
-For specific insurance questions, contact The Scleral Lens Center at The Eye Studio.
+For specific insurance questions, contact The The Eye Studio Scleral Lens and Keratoconus Center.

 Most People Prefer Scleral Lenses Over Gas Permeable Lenses

 Like gas permeable lenses, scleral lenses are also made from rigid materials, but that’s where the similarities end.
 Scleral lenses are specially-designed contact lenses with 2 unique features: a large diameter and a tiny, built-in reservoir of water.